 If you have made a complaint with the OIPRD but no longer wish to continue with it, you may withdraw it, as long as a hearing has not begun.

 To withdraw a complaint prior to a hearing, you must give written notice to the OIPRD, including reasons for the withdrawal, using the complaint withdrawal form.
-When the form has been received, the OIPRD will accept the withdrawal and notify the concerned police chief, OPP Commissioner, police services board or the Minister of Community Safety and Correctional Services, as required by the Police Services Act.
+When the form has been received, the OIPRD will accept the withdrawal and notify the concerned police chief, OPP Commissioner, police services board or the Ministry of the Solicitor General, as required by the Police Services Act.

 The police service in question has the authority to continue with an internal investigation; however, in this case the complainant is not entitled to receive any information regarding the status or outcome of that investigation.

 Use the withdrawal form if you have made a complaint but no longer wish to continue with it.
 Please include your complaint number on the form and sign it.